 If you can't find something at Pacific or Summit, we can help you get it from other libraries for free.
 We deliver to Pacific campuses and home addresses for distance learners.

+The first time you log into ILLiad, you will be redirected to register your account.
+You will use your current PUNet ID and password.
 We use ILLiad for loans and need your current contact information to get items to you.
 The first time you place a request, you'll need to register.

 Once you do, you'll be able to: